britt21/krystal-Digital/README.md

 ## Getting Started

+how to install:
+apk can be found on the root folder of this project under the "android folder" dependencies used:

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: